hatch9191/sei_project_one_faceoff/README.md

   The initial steps on my Core goals lists were to create movement for the player and for the enemy sprites.
 I knew the key concepts behind moving the sprites from one grid-box to the next were the same, but I wasn’t quite sure yet on how I would attain the enemy waves moving across and down as in the original Space Invaders.

   I decided to get the player movement in place first.
 Using the grid numbers it was very easy to attain movement laterally between boxes.
 As a player presses the assigned movement key, the player location is updated +/-1 from its current location.
-In the same function classes can be removed and then added to show the player’s location using a sprite image.
+In the same function, classes can be removed and then added to show the player’s location using a sprite image.

   For the enemy movement I decided to up the functionality in stages.
 Having created an array of enemies, I initially copied the basic +1 grid movement from the player movement.
 When trying to get the enemies to move down and reverse direction I came across an anticipated issue.
 I tried two methods, one where I split the enemy array into three rows and set the highest enemy from each row as the reference point, and then one where the highest placed enemy from the full enemy array acted as the reference point.
 The problem would be when removing these reference point enemies from the arrays as this would result in disjointed movement.
-Trial and test of these methods took considerable time to come up with only to get poor results, therefore I rolled back to the basic movement and decided to continue on with other functionality.
+Trial and testing of these methods took considerable time to come up with, only to get poor results, therefore I rolled back to the basic movement and decided to continue on with other functionality.

 ### Day 4-5 - Shooting and Game Audio